armohamm/angular2-company-website-template/README.md

 1) Install node.js and npm

-2) Install all the packages globally
+2) Install all the packages

 3) Clone this Git repository.